National Awards and Distinctions

 National Survey of Student Engagement (NSSE)

 Wofford consistently scores in the top 10 percent of all five indices of the National Survey of Student Engagement (NSSE).
 As a result of NSSE's Project DEEP (Documenting Effective Educational Practices) study, Wofford was featured as one of 20 benchmark campuses for engaged learning in "Student Success in College: Creating Conditions That Matter" (American Association of Higher Education, 2005).
-A second edition of the text is in progress, highlighting Wofford's continued excellence in outcomes assessment.
+See Wofford's 2013 NSSE results.

 Student Success in College TM